ChandreshThakur/Chatbot/README.md

-install anaconda
+install anaconda,
-create a new folder named chatbot inside the folder open anaconda prompt(You can do this with help of google )
+create a new folder named chatbot,
+inside the folder open anaconda prompt(You can do this with help of google )